metagenlab/MASRES/README.md

 ```

-After this, you will need to download the database for Homopolish.
+After this, you will need to download the databases.

 ```
 cd MASRES/